alegione/Porechop/README.md

+NOTE: this version of porechop is identical to the end of life/support porechop, only addition is that your input filename will be added to the barcoded files, so you don't have multiple runs with BC1, BC2, etc.

 <p align="center"><img src="misc/porechop_logo_knife.png" alt="Porechop" width="600"></p>

 Porechop is a tool for finding and removing adapters from [Oxford Nanopore](https://nanoporetech.com/) reads.
 Adapters on the ends of reads are trimmed off, and when a read has an adapter in its middle, it is treated as chimeric and chopped into separate reads.
 Porechop performs thorough alignments to effectively find adapters, even at low sequence identity.